 A third schedule to the Act annexes the arbitration treaties to which New Zealand is party, being the 1958 New York Convention, the 1923 Geneva Protocol on Arbitration Clauses and the 1927 Geneva Convention on the Execution of Foreign Arbitral Awards.

 Most arbitration conducted in New Zealand is ad hoc and often conducted solely under the auspices of the Act.
 The use of ad hoc procedural rules, such as the UNCITRAL Arbitration Rules, is still relatively rare.
 Many users instead rely on the procedural rules and guidance provided by the Act, particularly the optional schedule 2 containing useful default rules, including for the appointment of arbitrators without court or institutional intervention and an optional appeal on a question of law.

-New Zealand has a local arbitration institution, the New Zealand Dispute Resolution Centre (NZDRC), which offers a variety of arbitration rules.
-The most popular international institutional rules would appear to be those of the International Chamber of Commerce (ICC) and the Singapore International Arbitration Centre (SIAC).
+New Zealand has a local arbitration institution, the New Zealand Dispute Resolution Centre, which offers a variety of arbitration rules.
+The most popular international institutional rules are those of the International Chamber of Commerce and the Singapore International Arbitration Centre.

 The role of the courts

 One of the purposes of the Act is to ‘redefine and clarify the limits of judicial review of the arbitral process and arbitral awards’.
 The starting point in considering the role of the New Zealand courts with respect to arbitrations is article 5 of schedule 1: ‘In matters governed by this schedule, no court shall intervene except where so provided in this schedule.’